Skip to main content

 Two half-silvered mirror

 Using a prism spectrometer, it is possible to measure the wavelength (λ=589.3 nm) of the characteristic yellow emission lines of a sodium lamp.
-However, the spectral resolution of a prism is insufficient to separate the two component emission lines, denoted D1 and D2.
-This can be achieved by means of a precision interferometer.
-In this experiment, you will measure the wavelength difference, λ21, between the sodium D lines using an interferometer in its Fabry-Perot mode of operation.
+However, the spectral resolution of the prism is insufficient to separate the two component emission lines, denoted D1 and D2.
+A precision interferometer can be used to achieve this.